davidgillies/proj_docs/proj_docs/docs/python/ipython.md

 You may notice that each time you run a command, the number on the left is incremented by one.
 This is because ipython stores a history of all your work, try

-    history # remember your shift button!
+    history # remember your shift key!

 This should list all the commands you've run so far.